Financial planning tools and services to put you on the path to the future you want

 Always ask your financial advisor if they are being compensated with commissions and how they justify one financial product over another.

-A fee only financial planner is compensated entirely by fees.
+A fee-only financial planner is compensated entirely by fees.

 The fees might come in the form of flat fees or an hourly rate.

-Another advantage of using a fee only planner is that you are usually paying for a clear set of well defined deliverables.
+Another advantage of using a fee-only planner is that you are usually paying for a clear set of well-defined deliverables.

 Assets under management (AUM) is also sometimes referred to as Funds Under Management (FUM).
-These financial advising fees are based on a percentage of the value of the client’s assets which a financial institution is managing.
+These financial advising fees are based on a percentage of the value of the client’s assets that a financial institution is managing.